The Korea Herald

 A participant in the Slow Marathon With Pets shares a high-five with her companion dog during Wellness Seoul 2024, on Sunday.
 (Park Hae-mook/ The Korea Herald) A participant in the Slow Marathon With Pets shares a high-five with her companion dog during Wellness Seoul 2024, on Sunday.
 (Park Hae-mook/ The Korea Herald)

-In the afternoon, the Yamaha balance cycle race for kids took place at the riding school zone set up for Seoul Wellness 2024 near Sebitseom, where children aged from as young as 3 participated in a circuit race, cheered on by their families.
+In the afternoon, the Yamaha balance cycle race for kids took place at the riding school zone set up for Wellness Seoul 2024 near Sebitseom, where children aged from as young as 3 participated in a circuit race, cheered on by their families.

 A few raindrops fell from the cloudy skies, but it didn't stop them from the activity, as each child navigated the track with enthusiasm.
 Yamaha instructors ensured safety and provided guidance, emphasizing family bonding during the training classes.